-There is a drop off/ set down point at the front of the Spectrum Building on Ashton Road where disabled/elderly or infirm supporters will find seating provided for their convenience whilst their driver parks their vehicle away from the stadium.
-Wheelchairs are available on request.
-Matchday ambassadors are also on hand to give assistance.
-Please notify us when you book your tickets if you would like some help.
+There is a drop off/ set down point at the main entrance to the stadium nearest to KFC (off Winterstoke Road) for disabled/elderly or infirm supporters.
+Wheelchairs are also available on request.
+Please notify Supporter Services when you book your tickets if you would like some help.

-Match day catering for wheelchair / ambulant disabled people is provided in the kiosks located near to the wheelchair areas.
-As we do not have low level counters at these refreshment kiosks the club stewards have been instructed to assist wheelchair / ambulant supporters with the purchase of refreshments, if requested.
+Matchday catering for wheelchair / ambulant disabled people is provided in the kiosks located near to the wheelchair areas.
+Our concessions have low-level counters to assist disabled supporters, except for the Atyeo Stand kiosks.
+Stewards have however, been instructed to assist wheelchair / ambulant supporters with the purchase of refreshments, if requested.

 The club have provided accessible toilets adjacent to those areas occupied by wheelchair users.
 Each of the toilets is alarmed.